Major revision October 2021

 LP501 Both the Local Plan and its delivery strategy should be underpinned by a rigorous evidence base.
-This would include assessment such as the availability of land, the requirements for housing (see HO401-409) and employment, the local ecology and ecosystems services, the historic environment, the landscape, and our changing climate.
+This would include assessment such as carbon budgets, the availability of land, the requirements for housing (see HO401-409) and employment, the local ecology and ecosystems services, the historic environment, the landscape, and our changing climate.
 The Local Plan must stay within the bioregional/regional carbon budget.

 LP502 Consultation on local Plans should begin early, and provide opportunities for local stakeholders to engage in a deliberative process to understand the evidence base and the challenges the local area faces; to identify the objectives and priorities for the plan; and to sketch the outline plans for each location.
-Without this genuine dialogue and co-production, plans are unlikely to arrive at the best solutions and are more likely to meet with opposition from those excluded from the process.
 The Green Party would ensure that planning departments are adequately resourced for this task.

 LP503 Where planning issues cross administrative boundaries, local authorities should face a duty to cooperate, which should take the form of a continuous process of engagement from initial thinking through to implementation.
 Where cooperation fails, an independent inspector will advise based on the process and outcomes.
 Where this still fails to achieve a common set of objectives and an implementation plan, the Secretary of State will make a ruling based on the inspector’s advice which will form a binding national policy on those local authorities.

-LP504 The Green Party supports Neighbourhood Planning.
-Each local community should be able to express their own vision of a ‘lifetime neighbourhood’, defined as one where the social and physical conditions support a strong and vibrant community.
+LP504 Neighbourhood plans should enable each local community to express their own vision of a ‘lifetime neighbourhood’, defined as one where the social and physical conditions support a strong and vibrant community.
 Local planning authorities should seek to empower and support communities to develop their plans, ensuring they align with the strategic needs and priorities of the wider local area, national policy and legal requirements.
 Neighbourhood plans, therefore, must be in general conformity with the strategic policies of the Local Plan, and local authorities should therefore have a duty to assist communities in engaging in a deliberative process similar to that used in consulting on the Local Plan.
 Neighbourhood plans and local plans should seek to identify deficiencies in the components of a lifetime neighbourhood, for example areas with little access to open space and nature, and develop plans to address these.
 All neighbourhood plans should seek approval – from the local community in a referendum – so as to attain the same legal status as a local plan and enable local concerns to be enforceable.

 LP508 To protect wildlife, the Green Party would require any release of land for development to follow the mitigation hierarchy of ‘avoid, mitigate and compensate’.
 The impact on other natural habitats should be avoided wherever possible and where damage cannot be avoided it should be mitigated (e.g. via housing or infrastructure design, translocation of species or repair of damaged habitat).
 Finally, any unavoidable residual loss of replaceable habitat should be compensated through offsetting to ensure no net loss for biodiversity in and around the location of the development.
 Irreplaceable land uses as outlined in LP405 would not be subject to this offsetting policy.
 Developers should also look to understand and compensate for the social or amenity value of lost green space to local communities.
 The offset should be based on a robust, independently verified set of metrics.
 Links between housing, planning and environment strategies should be identified so that any offsetting contributes towards broader local and regional objectives.